From Challenge to Change: Design Principles for AI Transformations: Findings

 \begin{quote} \textbf{P03:} \textit{I think feeling the ownership makes it easier to implement a change in the organization.
 People feel that it's something that's coming from us, rather than only from me.
 It’s something we do together.} \end{quote}

-\item \textit{Leverage talents for product and process innovation}: Because junior employees and recent graduates bring fresh perspectives and mindsets, therefore integrating their ideas in AI integration strategy design could increase the creativity, innovation and experimentation capacity.
+\item \textit{Leverage talents for product and process innovation}: Junior professionals and recent graduates bring fresh perspectives and mindsets; therefore integrating their ideas in strategy design could increase the creativity, innovation and experimentation capacity.

 \begin{quote} \textbf{P04:} \textit{Maybe even chase some students who just finished studying AI and see what they can contribute and say okay, where do you think we can inject AI into our products to make it more efficient and cheaper, without substituting human presence.} \end{quote}